rjgupta/matrimonial-website/README.md

 ***I don't own the Rights for the template I used to create this website and I don't have the information about the person who created this template.***

 This is the very first website that we created while learning ASP.NET, HTML and CSS.
-The project is not documented because we didn't knew how to document our projects.
+The project is not documented because we didn't knew how to document our projects back then.

 In the repository you'll find `Documentation.pdf` which contains all the details about the project including: